pyrddlgym-project/pyRDDLGym-jax/README.md

 <img src="Images/reservoir.gif" width="120" height="120" margin=0/>
 </p>

+> [!WARNING]
+> Starting in version 1.0 (major release), the ``weight`` parameter in the config file was removed, and was moved to the individual logic components which have their own unique weight parameter assigned.
+> Furthermore, the tuning module has been redesigned from the ground up, and supports tuning arbitrary hyper-parameters via config templates!
+> Finally, the terrible visualizer for the planner was removed and replaced with an interactive real-time dashboard (similar to tensorboard, but custom designed for the planner)!

 > [!NOTE]
 > While JaxPlan can support some discrete state/action problems through model relaxations, on some discrete problems it can perform poorly (though there is an ongoing effort to remedy this!).
 > If you find it is not making sufficient progress, check out the [PROST planner](https://github.com/pyrddlgym-project/pyRDDLGym-prost) (for discrete spaces) or the [deep reinforcement learning wrappers](https://github.com/pyrddlgym-project/pyRDDLGym-rl).